When sending to internal distribution lists it's common to see high Unique Opens due to a few different factors:

 Viewing email opens over time

-The Activity Distribution Graph shows all your Opens, Unique as well as Repeat, over time.
+The Clicks/Opens Distribution Timeline shows all your Opens, Unique as well as Repeat, over time.
 While useful to help determine the best time to send mail, it's also a great tool for identifying when an email was forwarded or re-sent.

 Small bumps in the graph are indications of new or renewed activity (a Friday email being opened on Monday for example) but bumps or larger spikes can also indicate that the message was forwarded on, or sent to another list: